-Public data related to holders of our Common Stock Tokens and transaction history involving the Common Stock Tokens will, if we make Common Stock Tokens available, be viewable on the blockchain network we choose to use for the Common Stock Tokens.
+Public data related to holders of our Common Stock Tokens and transaction history involving the Common Stock Tokens is viewable on the Ethereum Blockchain.
 As the Common Stock Token represents shares of our Class A common stock, the ability to view the transaction history will serve as an ability to view reasonably accurate data regarding the holders of our Class A common stock and transactions in our Class A common stock.
 The information may not be fully accurate, however, as the official record of transactions in our Class A common stock is kept by the Transfer Agent using their book entry methods.
-Ownership and transfer of Common Stock Tokens held in an Exodus wallet is validated through the use of cryptography, in other words, by computers using algorithms to solve complex mathematical equations that prove a shareholder controls the account containing our Common Stock Tokens and wants a transaction to be sent.
+Ownership and transfer of Common Stock Tokens held in an Exodus account is validated through the use of cryptography, in other words, by computers using algorithms to solve complex mathematical equations that prove a shareholder controls the account containing our Common Stock Tokens and wants a transaction to be sent.
 Authentication ensures that only the owner of shares of our Class A common stock can transfer the Common Stock Tokens in an account.
 There may be a limited number of eligible investors available to participate in such transactions.

-Although records of peer-to-peer transactions in Common Stock Tokens will, if we make Common Stock Tokens available, be viewable on the blockchain network we choose to use for the Common Stock Tokens, record and beneficial ownership of our Class A common stock is reflected on the book-entry records of the Transfer Agent.
+Although records of peer-to-peer transactions in Common Stock Tokens are viewable on the Ethereum Blockchain, record and beneficial ownership of our Class A common stock is reflected on the book-entry records of the Transfer Agent.
 The Transfer Agent is regulated by the SEC and the Transfer Agent's records constitute the official shareholder records of our Class A common stock and govern the record ownership of our Class A common stock in all circumstances.

-The record of ownership of each Exodus wallet will be available to the general public and it may be possible for members of the public to determine the identity of the record holders of the accounts.
-Although the record of ownership included in the relevant blockchain is a non-controlling "courtesy copy" of the records maintained by the Transfer Agent, it will be made publicly available.
-The publicly available information will include the digital account address of each holder of record transacting in our Common Stock Tokens and the entire history of each Exodus wallet, but it will not include any names or similar identifiers.
-As a result, it may be possible for members of the public to determine the identity of the record holders of certain Exodus wallets based on the publicly available information in the blockchain copy, as well as other publicly available information, including, but not limited to, any ownership reports required to be filed with the SEC regarding the ownership of our Class A common stock or Common Stock Tokens.
+The record of ownership of each Exodus account will be available to the general public and it may be possible for members of the public to determine the identity of the record holders of the accounts.
+Although the record of ownership included in the Ethereum Blockchain is a non-controlling "courtesy copy" of the records maintained by the Transfer Agent, it will be made publicly available.
+The publicly available information will include the digital account address of each holder of record transacting in our Common Stock Tokens and the entire history of each Exodus account, but it will not include any names or similar identifiers.
+As a result, it may be possible for members of the public to determine the identity of the record holders of certain Exodus accounts based on the publicly available information in the blockchain copy, as well as other publicly available information, including, but not limited to, any ownership reports required to be filed with the SEC regarding the ownership of our Class A common stock or Common Stock Tokens.
 To the extent that the Transfer Agent's records and the duplicative records on the blockchain get out of synchronization, there could be a delay while the Transfer Agent corrects any such errors, and such errors may cause investors confusion with respect to their record holdings of our Class A common stock and Common Stock Tokens.
 This could adversely affect the liquidity of our Class A common stock.